ukhsa-collaboration/covid19-app-system-public/doc/architecture/api-contracts/analytics-submission.md

   - FQDN: Hostname can be different per API
 - Authorization: ```Authorization: Bearer <API KEY>```
   - One API KEY for all mobile phone-facing APIs
-- Extensibility: new Key-Value Pairs can be added to the request without breaking the API contract
+- Extensibility: new Key-Value Pairs can be added to the request without breaking request processing

 ## Scenario

 Mobile clients collect and send app analytics periodically (roughly once per 24h) to the backend.

-The request payload is received by the analytics submission aws lambda, which in turn is responsible for validating it and publishing it into an s3 bucket with a unique enough name (`<unixtimestamp>_<uuid>`).

 ## Mobile Payload Example

 ### iOS Payload Example